BA

 Course Overview

-We offer a wide range of modules across strategy, intelligence and security.
-You can also study international relations, embedding your knowledge within the wider context of global politics, on topics such as international institutions, development, political economy, and climate change, as well as regional politics in Africa, Europe, the Americas and the Middle East.
+We offer a wide range of modules across strategy, intelligence and security, including NATO, Arab-Israeli wars, Russian intelligence, nuclear strategy and politics, European security, terrorism and counter-terrorism, US intelligence and the Global Cold War.
+You can also take modules on international relations, embedding your knowledge of strategy, intelligence and security within the wider context of global politics, on topics such as: international institutions, development, political economy, climate change, as well as regional politics in Africa, Europe, the Americas and the Middle East.

 Our Staff